nhoizey/nicolas-hoizey.photo/src/pages/galleries/exhibitions/2025/06-a-la-maniere-de/index.md

 - [**Michel Follorou**](https://www.michel-follorou.com/)'s abstract experiments with light, matter and color
 - [**Sébastien Del Grosso**](https://sebastiendelgrosso.myportfolio.com/)'s [Black Series](https://sebastiendelgrosso.myportfolio.com/the-black-series), black and white photos of urban landscapes with intense processing leading to a surreal effect

+**10 other Photo Clubs** from our department (Essonne, France) also participated in this exhibition, with other selected artists.

-**Tatsuya Tanaka** being one of these artists, I decided to continue exploring the world of **[HO-scale miniature photography](/galleries/misc/miniature/ho-scale/)**.
+**Tatsuya Tanaka** being one of the artists we selected, I decided to continue exploring the world of **[HO-scale miniature photography](/galleries/misc/miniature/ho-scale/)**.
 Here are the 2 new photos I created for this exhibition: